Frequently Asked Questions

 If you should choose to train a dog that falls into this category, or one that has a bite history, you accept all responsibility for the actions of this dog.
 Be sure you are willing to put in the time, attention, and practice with the dog, not to mention the civil and legal responsibilities.

-10. Why do you charge more for Private Sessions on Saturdays or Evenings?
+1. Why do you charge more for Evening Private In-Home Sessions?

 These sessions are outside the normal workweek and are priced as such.